Wednesday, November 6, 2024

 "God" is a catchall term that we humans tend imbue with whatever we want "God" to be or do.
 We imbue God with compassion, love, and life-giving, but God is also imbued with angry, revenge, jealousy, and destructiveness.
 We treat God as a pincushion on which to pin our needs and desires.
 God, as a metaphor for the creative force that brought the universe and ourselves into being, however, is not something we can pin down.

-God is a simile for the Theory of Everything.
-God has no need of a plan since God is the plan being carried out since the beginning of time.
+Perhaps properly understood, God is a simile for the Theory of Everything.
+God has no need of a plan since God is the plan being carried out since the beginning of time (if such a beginning ever happened).
 God is multi-dimensional.
 God is not and cannot be separated or "individuated" from that which God creates.
-The constant creativity of God is not only all around us but also is in us and works through us.
+The constant creativity of God is not only all around us but also is in us and exists through us.

-I use the term God only as a reference point that most understand, but it is far from being a description of something that is beyond definition.
-Whatever God is we and everything that has existed and will exist are intrinsically related to it and to each other and the universe as a whole.
+I use the term God only as a reference point that most understand, but it is far from being a description of something that is far beyond any definition.
+Whatever God is we and everything that has existed and will exist are intrinsically related to it, to each other, and the universe as a whole.

 JESUS

-I can understand the Christian belief that Jesus is the human face of God, because Christians see in Jesus the God they want, the God of love and compassion; a God who is faithful to us, is forgiving, and carries hope for us.
+I can understand the Christian belief that Jesus is the human face of God, because Christians see in Jesus the God they want, a God of love and compassion; a God who is faithful to us, is forgiving, and has hope in us.
 Jesus exhibited these attributes in his humanity.
-To observe and listen to Jesus as one of us is to see that we, like him, are part of something far greater than we can conceive.,
+To observe and listen to Jesus as one of us is to see that we, like him, aspires to something far greater than we can conceive.,

 Throughout his ministry, Jesus channeled Ezekiel by adopting God's moniker for Ezekiel, Son of man, to himself.
 As such he saw himself as an exemplar to his Jewish brethren an inclusiveness that was largely foreign to the world and the times in which he lived.
 Jesus loved life and loved people.